galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 We are using a relatively small set of sequences to ensure the methods run quickly for the purposes of the tutorial.

-In the real world, it is not uncommon for a phylogenetic analysis to span hundreds, or even thousands, of taxa.
+In the real world, a phylogenetic analyses often span hundreds, or even thousands, of taxa.
 Phylogenetic estimation on this many sequences is computationally very intensive, and can take weeks of time even on a high-performance computer.

 ## Get the data